-Welcome to Switzerland, the country located in the beautiful Alps mountains with thousands of mountain peaks, best chocolate, delicious fondue, green meadows, friendly cows, huge valleys, cozy Swiss villages and much more – here is your 3 days Switzerland itinerary.
+Welcome to Switzerland, the country located in the beautiful Alps mountains with thousands of mountain peaks, the best chocolate, delicious fondue, green meadows, friendly cows, huge valleys, cozy Swiss villages, and much more – here is your 3 days in Switzerland itinerary.

 In 3 days you will get to see all the things mentioned above, you are going to have a really good time and get to know Switzerland much more.
 If you take the recommendation from my Switzerland itinerary, you are going to see the iconic Swiss sites.